ixanza/tranquility/README.md

 [Missives](https://www.nexusmods.com/skyrimspecialedition/mods/17576?tab=files) adds a large number of localized radiant quests found at Missive Boards of varying difficulty and with varying rewards.
 Missives has been extended to Solstheim as well as Wyrmstooth.

-[Vigilant](https://www.nexusmods.com/skyrimspecialedition/mods/11849) adds a whole new set of quests, enemies, equipment to the game revolving around the Vigilants of Stendar and Daedra.
-It has also been patched to work well with Requiem.
-For a good time you want to be atleast level 30 before attempting this.

-[Wyrmstooth](https://archive.org/details/wyrmstooth1.18SSE) adds a new world and a series of quests involving killing a dragon for a bounty.
-It's a very well done quest mod.

 ### Expanded Cities Towns and Villages

 Serenity uses the full suite of [JK's Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/6289) along with all of the interior patches for it.

-### NPC Retextures

-I have to give credits to Darkladylexy from the popular [Lexy's Legacy of the Dragonborn Special Edition](https://lexyslotd.com) guide for her extremely well done choices of NPC mods.
-It is a combination of a lot of NPC mods with carefully picking which npc comes from which mod itself.
-For an overview of every single NPC that is retextured.
-Please see [this section on her guide](https://lexyslotd.com/guide/npc-retextures-page/)

-The NPC retextures are largely in this order except a select few NPCs

-1. WICO - Windsong Immersive Character Overhaul
-2. Followers Hirelings and Housecarls
-3. Metalsabers Beautiful Orcs of Skyrim
-4. The Ordinary Women
-5. Pandorable's NPCs
-6. Kalilies NPCs
-7. Fresh Faces
-8. Pandorable's NPCs - Dawnguard
-9. Pandorable's NPCs - Dragonborn
-10. Pandorable's Lethal Ladies
-11. Bijin Warmaidens
-12. Bijin Wives
-13. Bijin NPCs
-14. Seranaholic
-15. Valerica
-16. eeekie's Enhanced NPCs
-17. Toccata as Elisif
-18. RS Children Overhaul
-19. Cuyima Interesting NPCs
-20. High Poly Inigo
-21. Legacy of the Dragonborn NPC Overhaul

-For an overview of every single NPC that is retextured.
-Please see [this section on her guide](https://lexyslotd.com/guide/npc-retextures-page/).

 ### Followers